whemmingsson/valkyrie-tge/README.md

 Valkyrie is both a compiler (validator) for Valkyrie game files and an interpretor (engine) for running such files.

+Are you a game developer, or inspiring to become one?
+Docs [here](https://github.com/whemmingsson/valkyrie-tge/tree/master/docs/game-developers)!

 ## Sub projects

 ### Valkyrie Engine